elp2/advent_of_code/2024/README.md

 # Advent of Code Solutions 2024

+## Day 18
+Back to 2D land I guess.
+I thought that they were going to fall in one by one and we'd have to navigate around them, which would have been interesting.
+But it ultimately was just "Run Part 1 in a loop".

 ## Day 17
 There were a lot of rules to parse.
 Once I started exploring the space and looking at the program, it became clear that we could just keep track of the prefixes that worked and Part 2 fell quickly.
 A pretty fun question and a nice break from 2D land.